geode-sdk/server/README.md

 - [x] Support for multiple developers per mod
 - [x] Github OAuth
 - [x] A token system for authenticating the CLI
-- [ ] logo.png management
+- [x] logo.png management
-- [ ] Download counts
+- [x] Download counts
-- [ ] External dependencies
+- [x] External dependencies

-If you want to contribute to this project, please do so!
-I have no bloody clue how to write a web server.

 ## Required tools for development

-- sqlx-cli
+- sqlx-cli (for handling migrations)
-- PostgreSQL
+- PostgreSQL (best way to do this is just to get a docker container set up)